 Partnership with the Foundation has enabled Garage to acquire some of the key archives in its collection, including the video archive of Vadim Zakharov, the photographic archives of Igor Makarevich and Yuri Palmin, the archives of Sergey Chubraev and Factory of Found Clothes, and the Art Activism Archive, all of which are essential in creating a clearer picture of the history of Russian contemporary art.

-With help from Panasonic, Garage became the world’s first museum to store its archival materials on optical discs with freeze-ray™ technology.
+With help from Panasonic, Garage Museum of Contemporary Art became the world’s first museum to store its archival materials on optical discs with freeze-ray™ technology.
+The robotized library was used for the project Russian Art Archive Netrowkr from 2017 to 2021.